 The quantitative evaluation of DNA is a fundamental requirement in liquid biopsy, there is a need to develop a simple, affordable, and standardized procedure for their easy implementation and wide usage.
 Three commonly used methods for cfDNA quantification are spectrophotometric, fluorimetric, and qPCR.
 The fluorimetric method is proved better over the other methods concerning the accuracy, cost, and ease of conducttion43.

-The estimation of the integrity and purity of the cfDNA can be done by either agarose electrophoresis or capillary electrophoresis.
+The integrity and purity of the cfDNA can be estimated by either agarose electrophoresis or capillary electrophoresis.
 Agarose electrophoresis neither shows sensitivity at low concentration of cfDNA nor has high resolution to show precise fragment size of cfDNA.
 On the other hand, capillary electrophoresis has an advantage over the agarose electrophoresis by overcoming the associated challenges and, therefore, widely used by the researchers for cfDNA fragment size analysis.
-In this protocol, fragment size distribution of isolated cfDNA was estimated using automated capillary electrophoresis instrument (see Table of Materials).
+In this protocol, the fragment size distribution of isolated cfDNA was estimated using an automated capillary electrophoresis instrument (see Table of Materials).

 PROTOCOL: